 Reasoning & Computer Aptitude Preparation Strategy (40 Questions, 60 Marks, 50 Minutes)

-- Weightage & Importance: This section carries 60 marks and includes advanced-level reasoning and computer aptitude topics.
+| Weightage & Importance | This section carries 60 marks and includes advanced-level reasoning and computer aptitude topics, making it one of the most scoring yet challenging sections in the Mains exam. |

-- Key Topics: High-level Puzzles & Seating Arrangements, Data Sufficiency, Input-Output, Logical Reasoning, Syllogism & Coded Inequalities, Machine Input-Output, and Computer Aptitude (Networking, OS, MS Office, Cybersecurity).
+| Key Topics | High-level Puzzles & Seating Arrangements, Data Sufficiency, Input-Output, Logical Reasoning, Syllogism & Coded Inequalities, Machine Input-Output, and Computer Aptitude (Networking, Operating System, MS Office, Cybersecurity). |

-- Preparation Tips: Strengthen basic concepts, practice mains-level questions, attempt full-length mock tests, analyze previous year papers, and use online quizzes & study materials for effective revision.
+| Preparation Tips | Strengthen basic concepts, practice mains-level questions, attempt full-length mock tests, analyze previous year question papers, and use online quizzes & study materials for effective revision. |

-- Strategy to Score Maximum Marks: Focus on accuracy, time management, and consistent practice with mock tests, quizzes, and topic-wise tests to develop problem-solving speed.
+| Strategy to Score Maximum Marks | Focus on accuracy, time management, and consistent practice with mock tests, quizzes, and topic-wise tests to improve problem-solving speed and confidence. |

 Data Analysis & Interpretation (30 Questions, 60 Marks, 45 Minutes)

-- Strengthen Core Concepts: Build a strong foundation in arithmetic as it plays a crucial role in solving DI and Data Sufficiency questions.
+| Strengthen Core Concepts | Build a strong foundation in arithmetic topics like percentages, ratios, averages, and profit & loss, as they play a crucial role in solving DI and Data Sufficiency questions. |

-- Master Calculation Speed: Practice approximation techniques, Vedic math tricks, and percentage-to-fraction conversions for quick problem-solving.
+| Master Calculation Speed | Practice approximation techniques, Vedic math tricks, and percentage-to-fraction conversions to solve questions quickly and reduce calculation time. |

-- Practice High-Level DI: Attempt a variety of DI sets, including mixed and caselet-based DI, as they form the major portion of this section.
+| Practice High-Level DI | Attempt a wide variety of DI sets, including mixed DI and caselet-based DI, as these form the major portion of this section in Mains exams. |

-- Regular Mock Tests & Analysis: Attempt sectional tests and full-length mocks to improve accuracy, speed, and time management.
+| Regular Mock Tests & Analysis | Attempt sectional tests and full-length mock tests regularly to improve accuracy, speed, and time management, and analyze mistakes carefully. |

-- Utilize Online Resources: Practice daily quizzes and topic-wise questions available on the Adda247 app for continuous improvement.
+| Utilize Online Resources | Practice daily quizzes and topic-wise questions available on platforms like the Adda247 app for continuous improvement and revision. |

 Effective Ways to Prepare for the SBI PO Descriptive Section